 In line with Arlington’s demographics, more than half of the student body in Arlington Public Schools is non-white.
 Students hail from nearly 150 countries and speak more than 110 languages.

 Arlington Public Schools invests an average of $19,348 per pupil, helping the district maintain a 92.2% graduation rate.
 In addition, 66% of graduates earn an Advanced Studies Diploma, the state’s most rigorous diploma that paves the way for college admission.

 Dozens of private including Bishop O’Connell High School, ranked No. 2 best Catholic high school in Virginia and No. 133 in the U.S. by Niche, and charter schools add to the K-12 education options in Arlington.

 Arlington County Transportation

 Quick, reliable connection to the D.C. region

-Arlington’s central location offers unparalleled accessibility to the Washington, D.C. region.
-Whether choosing to walk, drive, bike, Metro, bus or rideshare, convenience is key in Arlington.
+Life in Arlington’s central location offers unparalleled access to the Washington, D.C. region.
+Whether choosing to walk, drive, bike, Metro, bus, or rideshare, convenience is key in Arlington.

 - 11 Metrorail stations

 - 17 ART bus routes